-New Graduat te Student MA Tra ck - Thesis Fall Spring What do I take?
-Checklist Per Year YEAR ONE Seminar: Fall: Seminar, Seminar, Seminar YEAR ONE Decide if you will be following the thesis track or non-thesis Seminar: Spring: Seminar, Seminar, Seminar track by the end of the Spring semester.
-Choose your committee chair by the end of the Spring semester.
-Seminar / Other: YEAR TWO YEAR TWO YEAR TWO Seminar: ENG 748 Seminar: Fall: Seminar, Seminar, Audit With chair, chose 10 books related to thesis by the end of the fall semester.
-Other: ENG 609 ENG 691 Spring: ENG 748 (if teaching) Complete thesis and defend it.
-Thesis Defense Submit: 1) application for degree, 2) request for final exam to the Graduate School, 3) thesis to Graduate School.
+New Graduat e Student MA T rack - Thesis Fall Spring What do I take?
+Checklist Per Year YEAR ONE Fall: Seminar, Seminar, ENG 609 & ENG 691 (for those who are YEAR ONE Seminar: teaching) Secure committee chair by the end of the first year.
+Seminar: Spring: Seminar, Seminar, Seminar or Grad School course Decide if you will be following the thesis track or non-thesis track by the end of the Spring semester.
+Seminar / Other: ENG609 ENG 691 Choose your committee chair by the end of the Spring semester.
+YEAR TWO YEAR TWO Seminar: ENG 748 Fall: Seminar, Seminar, Audit Form advisory committee by the end of the fall semester.
+Seminar: With chair, chose 10 books related to thesis by the end of the fall semester.
+Other: Thesis Spring: ENG 748 (if teaching) Complete thesis and defend it.
+Defense Submit: 1) application for degree, 2) request for final exam to the Graduate School, 3) thesis to Graduate School.

-- Students following the thesis option must take 24 credit hours of coursework; students following the non-thesis option must take 30 hours of coursework. - A maximum of three courses outside of English can be applied to MA coursework. - ENG 609 DOES count toward the credit hour requirement; practicum courses (ENG 691) and creative writing courses do not count toward the credit hour requirement. - MA students should not register for ENG 611, ENG 700, or ENG 780, which are only open to PhD students. - Audits count toward full-time enrollment status and may be used, with approval by the DGS, to reach 9 hours of enrollment, but they do NOT count toward the required 24 or 30 hrs.
+Students following the thesis option must take 24 credit hours of coursework; students following the non-thesis option must take 30 hours of coursework.

+A maximum of three courses outside of English can be applied to MA coursework.

+ENG 609 DOES count toward the credit hour requirement; practicum courses (ENG 691) and creative writing courses do not count toward the credit hour requirement.

+MA students should not register for ENG 611, ENG 700, or ENG 780, which are only open to PhD students.

+Audits count toward full-time enrollment status and may be used, with approval by the DGS, to reach 9 hours of enrollment.